Tim Keane on Atlanta Traffic, Langford Parkway & Designing a New Atlanta

 you have two options:

 That was it.
 He said it so boldly and so matter of factly that it made me laugh.
 And I nodded my head because the most disappointing yet straightforward answer I’d ever heard in reference to our traffic problem had just come from a city official.

 So that’s it guys, if you’re looking for something to be done about the Atlanta traffic and the transit system, don’t wait on it - it ain’t coming.

-I’ll admit, Tim’s talk on the intentional design of Atlanta was somewhat uneventful for me until he mentioned Southwest Atlanta; more specifically, Langford parkway and Campbellton road which is where I live.
+I’ll admit, Tim’s talk on the intentional design of Atlanta was somewhat uneventful for me until he mentioned Southwest Atlanta; more specifically, Langford parkway and Campbellton road; where I lived for the last five years.
 If change is to happen anywhere, it most definitely needs to happen in Southwest Atlanta.

 Before I could compile my list of questions on this issue, time was up and a long line of eager parishioners formed in front of me.
 I stood in line, waiting to ask my own questions about how the city is working to preserve historical buildings as they work to create new areas.